"A family tree can wither if nobody tends its roots."

 A few months ago I was contacted by Maria who had stumbled across this website.
 I’d like to share some of the email she wrote to me along with some photographs she sent.
 Maria’s parents are Inelde Vitale and Angelo Del Principe.
 Angelo emigrated in 1958 to Switzerland where Maria now lives.
 Inelde’s parents are Marietta Saltarelli & Bartolomeo Vitale (a tailor).
 Maria’s great grandmother is Ester Ciolli.
 Ester and my great grandmother Elivra were sisters.

 I have never seen the photo above of my great grandmother Elvira.
-I don’t know the woman next to Elvira.
-Elvira wrote on the back of the photo “This is Teresina the mother of Lucia.”
+Elvira wrote on the back of the photo “This is Teresina the mother of Lucia. this photo is a reminder for Francesco.
+I’m waiting for a message of him. from Aunt Elvira.”
 My grandfather Gilbert’s handwriting looks like his mother Elvira’s.

 Maria Filomena was born in Pescasseroli in the 1950’s and lived in her grandfather Bartolomeo’s home until 1965.
 She has two brothers.
 Franco is a biologist and Claudio is a cook book author.
 The photo below is of Maria’s grandmother Filomena, Filomena’s sister Anna Maria, and their parents Nunzia and Gabriele Di Pirro.
 Filomena’s brother Cesidio Di Pirro emigrated to Buffalo, New York.